 If it holds together, the soil mainly contains clay.

 Alternatively, squeeze the ball you have made, and if it crumbles or sticks to your hands, it is made up of mostly sand or clay respectively.

 Another easy way is by taking the soil and rubbing it between your fingers.
 If it is gritty, it mostly contains sand particles, and if it spreads smoothly, sticks to your fingers, and feels oily, it is mostly clay.
 You can also wet the soil and make a rod by rolling it in your hands.
 Place the rod upright.
 If it crumbles, it is mostly sand, but if it holds, it is mostly clay.

 You can also employ a bit of physics and mathematics.
 Put a soil sample in a bottle, fill it with water and shake it vigorously.
 Let the mixture settle, although this may take quite some time.
 The different particles will settle sequentially based on their weight with sand at the bottom, then silt, and clay at the top.
 Measure them and calculate their ratios in the sample

 Loamy soils are considered the jackpot for agriculture.
 To achieve the best results in farming, it is essential to test the properties of your soil, which you can do yourself using home soil test kits.

 Once the properties and structure of the soil are known, you can determine the best crops to grow and how best to handle the soil.
 Soil needs consistent care, and properties can be enhanced and managed by adding manures and fertilizers.

 For you to get optimal results, you also need to maintain favorable conditions like sunlight and water.
-Overall, results are based on the quality of soil, management of the soil and taking proper care of the plants.
+Overall, results are based on the quality of the soil, management of the soil, and taking proper care of the plants.